01 of 10

 Gray Works With Any Other Color

 Not so long ago, a gray bedroom would have been unthinkable.
 Beige and brown were the neutrals du jour, and gray was considered grim and cave-like.
-But today, gray has taken its place as a neutral that not only adds serene sophistication to the bedroom but is also versatile enough to play well with every other color of the rainbow.
+Today, gray has taken its place as a neutral that not only adds serene sophistication to the bedroom but is also versatile enough to play well with every other color of the rainbow.
 If you’re wondering how to spark up an otherwise gray room, take a look at the 9 bedrooms featured here.
 Each adds just a touch of color, and yet, it’s just enough.Continue to 2 of 10 below.

 02 of 10